johnnyone89/TCFN4PVForecasting/README.md

 # Trend–Context Fusion Network (TCFN) for Solar Photovoltaic Power Forecasting

-Official implementation of the paper **“Trend–Context Fusion Network with Multi-Head Attention for Solar Photovoltaic Power Forecasting”** (submitted to the *Journal of Platform Technology*).
+Official implementation of the paper **“Trend–Context Fusion Network with Multi-Head Attention for Solar Photovoltaic Power Forecasting”** **published in the *Journal of Platform Technology***.

 ## Overview